How to expand your Xbox One’s game storage

 External drives are your friends here.

-We all know that the move toward digital-only game ownership, along with larger games (and larger updates), is resulting in our poor Xbox One hard drives getting full quickly.
-The thing is, the 1 TB (or 500 GB of storage if you have an early Xbox) of internal storage isn’t that huge.
-Nobody wants to delete the games they spent days downloading just so they can play the latest games though, so we’re going to show you how to expand your storage space.
+1 TB (or 500 GB of storage if you have an early Xbox) of internal storage isn’t that huge.
+You don’t want to delete games constantly, so we’ll show you how to expand your Xbox One storage space.

-In case you want to do it the long way, I’ll walk you through using your own hard drive on your Xbox One.
+If you want to build your own array of hard drives or SSDs for external Xbox One storage, I’ll walk you through using your own hard drive on your Xbox One.

 Here’s how to expand your Xbox One’s game storage (safely)